 - Retinol also helps to get rid of acne.
 When applied on the skin, it unclogs the pores, opening them up for other skin creams to be useful.
 They get rid of dead skin cells from clogging the pores, thus stopping pimples, blackheads, and cysts from forming.

 Collagen is the major structural protein in our bodies, without which there would be nothing holding the skin cells together.
-When the human body is young, collagen is made by the body at a very fast rate, but as we keep gowning old, the production of retinol starts to slow down.
-And hence without enough collagen, fewer cells are held in the skin and it starts looking rough, uneven, saggy and wrinkly.
+When the human body is young, collagen is made by the body at a rapid rate, but as we keep gowning old, the production of RetinolRetinol starts to slow down.
+And hence without enough collagen, fewer cells are held in the skin, and it starts looking rough, uneven, saggy and wrinkly.

 - Wash your skin and if possible, apply eye cream as this would help the skin around the eye from burning.

-- Wait until your skin is dry or else when the skin is damp, it might cause the skin from absorbing too much which will cause irritation to the skin.
+- Wait until your skin is dry or else when the skin is damp, it might cause the skin from absorbing too much, which will irritate the skin.